Rohrmannresearch-TitlelineInNewFont!.jpg

 <joint project with P. Suedfeld, UBC, Vancouver/Canada>

-Note: Currently in preparation; based on instruments from projects RPX and RAC.
+Note: Questionnaires prepared; based on instruments from projects RPX and RAC.
+Pretest done but intended main study in Antarctica could not yet been realized.

 [SPP] Soundscapes in public places

 Note: The aims are: to describe which kinds and levels of sound & noise occur in public places (e.g., music venues, restaurants, shopping venues, gyms); and to investigate the impacts on human interaction and communication.
-Cross-cultural extension (data collection on Germany, Netherlands, Austria) is underway.
-First sub-study is published.
+Studies in Australia and cross-cultural extensions (data collection in Germany, Netherlands, Austria) are completed.
+Early sub-studies published, further publications in prep.
+Additionally, analytical expert workshops conducted.

 Environmental Psychology Lab

-Furthermore, the lab has regularly visiting students from European countries, including Switzerland, Germany, Netherlands and Norway.
+Furthermore, the lab had regularly visiting research students from European countries, including Switzerland, Germany, Netherlands and Norway.

 Workshops

-A bi-annual "Multidisciplinary Melbourne Risk Research Roundtable" (was established in April 1999 (info=2M3R).
-The next workshop is in preparation for April 2009.
+A bi-annual "Multidisciplinary Melbourne Risk Research Roundtable" ("2M3R") was established in April 1999 (info=2M3R).
+The last workshop took place in April 2009, dealing with loud music soundscapes as a social risk.

 Consultancy